 As a consumer, consider carefully before you make your next electronics purchase.
 Every purchase decision you make has an impact on the environment.
 However, here are ways to dispose-off your existing electronic items:

-- If you work in a large company or a school, we'd love to place a collection box branded with your company/school logo in your premise and organize quarterly pickups.
+- If you work in a company or a school, we'd love to place a collection box branded with your company/school logo in your premise and organize regular pickups.
 We would also come in to do a project presentation and help you organize your first electronic waste collection.
 Further, if your organization has large quantities of computers or telecommunication equipment that are in re-usable condition we may also be able to refurbish them put them to re-use.

 - If you work in a hotel, a restaurant or a cafe, we would like to work with you to place a collection box in your premises and organize pickups.
-The collection box would also serve as a deposit point for the community, and your location would be added to a map with local collection points.
+The collection box would also serve as a collection point for the community, and your location would be added to a map with local collection points.

 - If you work in an electronic product manufacturing company that would like to safely dispose off large quantities of your product, please contact us to schedule a bulk pickup.